Calvary Chapel Association: Spiritual gifts

 Similar to other Pentecostal or Charismatic movements, Calvary Chapel holds that the baptism of the Holy Spirit does not take place during conversion, but is available as a second experience.
 It is their understanding that there are three distinct relationships with the Holy Spirit.
 The first is that which is experienced prior to conversion.
-In this relationship the Holy Spirit is convicting the person of his sin.
+In this relationship the Holy Spirit is convicting the person of their sin.
 In the second relationship the Holy Spirit indwells believers during conversion for the purpose of sanctification.
 The third relationship is the baptism of the Holy Spirit which Calvary Chapel believes is for the purpose of being a Christian witness.